citp/privacy-policy-historical/a/as/asi/asiaing.com.md

-> *The following text is extracted and transformed from the asiaing.com privacy policy that was archived on 2010-01-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100104214437id_/http%3A//www.asiaing.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the asiaing.com privacy policy that was archived on 2010-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101225060313id_/http%3A//www.asiaing.com/privacy-policy.html) for the most accurate reproduction.*

 # Privacy Policy - Asiaing.com: Free eBooks, Free Magazines, Free Magazine Subscriptions

-Tuesday, 06 March 2007
+March 05 2007

 Thank you for visiting [Asiaing.com Website](http://www.asiaing.com/) and reviewing our privacy policy.
 Our privacy policy is clear: We will collect no personal information about you when you visit our website unless you choose to provide that information to us.